Secret Agent 077

+Ken Clark in Attack of the Giant Leeches (1959).

 Secret Agent 077 is a fictional superspy, lead character in a trilogy of Eurospy films starring Ken Clark as Dick Malloy (or Maloy).
 However "077" was used on posters or advertising of several other Eurospy films with little or no relationship to each other perhaps to exploit the audience's knowledge of 007.

 Official entries

 The first two were directed by Sergio Grieco under the pseudonym Terence Hathaway, the third directed by Alberto De Martino, with all starring Ken Clark.
 All were Italian/French and Spanish co-productions shot around the world in Technicolor and Techniscope: